smolvamp/chess/README.md

 # Chess Game - Java Desktop Version

 This is a chess game developed using Java, currently available as a desktop version with offline player-versus-player (PvP) functionality.
-The game is built with the intention to be expanded into an Android version, with plans to introduce more features, including online multiplayer, AI opponents, and more.

 ## Features